 C900-916 Upcycled Simple Garment (SF 28) The original used item must be redesigned (not just decorated) in some way to create a new wearable piece of clothing.
-A "before" picture and a description of the redesign process must accompany the entry, or it will be disqualified.
+A "before" picture and a description of the redesign process must accompany the entry, or it will be disgualified.
+(Model under C410-909) (Modeled class C410-909)